techorionai/ai-chat-widget/README.md

 initAiChatWidget({
   chatProvider: new NavigableChatProvider({
     embedId: "YOUR_EMBED_ID",
-    userId: "USER_ID",
-  }),
+    userId: "USER_ID", // Optional, can be used to identify the user }),
 });
 ```

-Note: The default NavigableChatProvider implements all required methods (`listSessions`, `createSession`, `listSessionMessages`, `sendMessage`).
-For advanced customization, see the sections below.
+Note: The default NavigableChatProvider implements all required methods (`listSessions`, `createSession`, `listSessionMessages`, `sendMessage`) and is intended for use with [Navigable AI](https://www.navigable.ai/).
+For building custom providers, see the sections below.

 ## Theme and Color Customization